oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `introspectDomain.sh`

-Use the `introspectDomain.sh` script to rerun a WebLogic domain's introspect job by explicitly initiating the introspection.
+Use the `introspectDomain.sh` script to rerun a WebLogic domain's instrospection job by explicitly initiating the introspection.
 This script updates the value of the `spec.introspectVersion` attribute of the domain resource.
 The resulting behavior depends on your domain home source type and other factors, see [Initiating introspection](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/introspection/#initiating-introspection) for details.
 You can provide the new value of the `introspectVersion` as a parameter to the script or the script will automatically generate a new value to trigger the introspection.
 See the script `usage` information by using the `-h` option.

-Use the following command to rerun a domain's introspect job with the `introspectVersion` value generated by the script.
+Use the following command to rerun a domain's instrospection job with the `introspectVersion` value generated by the script.
 ```
 $ introspectDomain.sh -d domain1 -n weblogic-domain-1
 [2021-03-24T21:37:55.989000Z][INFO] Patching introspectVersion for domain 'domain1' to '1'.